 - Bachelor's degree and other general requirements (see Admission). - Initial license in moderate special education. - Three full years experience in the role of that license.

-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.